Trail Map & Terrain

 People ahead of you have the right-of-way.
 It is your responsibility to avoid them.

-Know the Code - Be Safety Conscious.
-It is Your Responsibility.
+Know the Code - It is Your Responsibility.

 RESPONSIBILITY – Before using the park, please read through the Park Rules, Your Responsibility Code, Smart Style, and Rail Park Warning.
 This information is also available at the ski area park entrance.